CopterExpress/clover/docs/en/clever-show/client.md

 * `config_name` - configuration name
 * `config_version` - configuration version
 * `id` - the name of the copter displayed in the table.
 If the value is `/hostname` - name is determined from the `/etc/hostname` file.
 * `clover_dir` - path to the directory with the [clover](https://github.com/CopterExpress/clover) ROS package.
 It is necessary to load files with aruco maps and launch configuration files for starting `clover` service.
 If the value `auto` - the client tries to define the required directory of the package `clover` (or `clever`) by itself through `rospkg` at the first launch.
-If the directory of the `clover` package cannot be determined, the value is set to `error` and files specific to ROS configuration of the `clover` package are not transferred from server to client.путь к директории с ROS пакетом [сlover](https://github.com/CopterExpress/clover).
+If the directory of the `clover` package cannot be determined, the value is set to `error` and files specific to ROS configuration of the `clover` package are not transferred from server to client.

 #### SERVER section

 This section contains the parameters of client-server network communication.
 Following parameters are available:

 * `port` - TCP port to which incoming connections from the server will be accepted.
-When using the [use_broadcast](server.md#broadcast section) setting on the server, this port will be automatically configured by the client. *It is recommended to change the default value for security reasons (any five digits or more if another software does not use the selected port).*
+When using the [use_broadcast](server.md#broadcast-section) setting on the server, this port will be automatically configured by the client. *It is recommended to change the default value for security reasons (any five digits or more if another software does not use the selected port).*
 * `host` - server IP address.
 * `buffer_size` - buffer size for data transfer. *It is not recommended to modify.
 It is recommended to use the same value for the server and clients.*